Last Updated on October 11, 2023

-A year ago today I was in San Fransisco attending the Design Influencers Conference.
+A year ago today, I was in San Fransisco attending the Design Influencers Conference.
 Life was still normal albeit Covid was the talk of the town.
 All the attendees packed into rooms sitting shoulder to shoulder listing to Nate Berkus and Young Huh give advice to interior designers and home decor bloggers like myself.
 A group of us went out to eat together, tried each meal, and shared desserts.
-We used hand sanitizer and awkwardly danced around should we hug, shake hands, or elbow bump.
+We used hand sanitizer and awkwardly danced around the should we hug, shake hands, or elbow bump greeting.

 The following week I took once last trip to Atlanta to speak at ADAC.
 I was teaching interior designers how to use Pinterest for business.
 On the flight down, pretty much every passenger wiped their seats down, and there was a heightened sense of awareness.
 A change from the previous flight only a week prior.
 I stayed at Hotel Clermont and hung out with my friend Michel Smith Boyd.
 We had dinner at Tiny Lou’s and of course, enjoyed a cold PBR at the notorious Clermont Lounge — the oldest strip club in Atlanta.
 We grabbed a sweet seat at the bar that was pretty much black duct tape with a bit of padding and got a bit snarky.

 I remember getting ready for bed, and listening to the local Atlanta news.
 Schools were being closed.
 People were getting sick.
 Coronavirus was legit in Atlanta and spreading fast.
 Back home, there was one patient recovering in a suburban hospital who had recently traveled to China.
 Things were getting real in the south.